Research Themes

 • Technical equipment, such as laptops, smartphones, wearable devices, and more, will be made available to support your research projects.

-• Two dedicated software engineers will assist you with technical aspects of your projects, from prototype development to deployment.
+• Dedicated software engineers will provide oversight regarding technical aspects of the projects, from prototype development to deployment.

 The Northumbria team has a long track record of success in digital civics and community-engaged work.